Investment Appraisal Techniques

 Net Present Value

-It is the most common method of investment appraisal.
-Net present value is the sum of discounted future cash inflow & outflow related to the project.
-Generally, the weighted average cost of capital (WACC) is the discounting factor for future cash-flows in net present value method.
+It is the most popular method of investment appraisal.
+Net present value is the sum of discounted future cash inflows & outflows related to the project.
+This method lays importance on the time value of money and is in line with the company’s objective to maximize shareholders’ wealth.
+Generally, the weighted average cost of capital (WACC) is the discounting factor for future cash flows in the net present value method.

-In essence, this method sums up the discounted net cash flows from the investment by the minimum required rate of return & deducts initial investment to give the ‘net present value’.
+In essence, this method sums up the discounted net cash flows from the investment by the minimum required rate of return & deducts the initial investment to give the ‘net present value.’
 The company should accept the project if the NPV is positive.

 Where,